sudeeprp/rapa-home/coding.md

 > Communicate without ambiguity

 When you specify something - a recipe, a behavior, or a formula - you're coding.
-Someone else, even a person with lower familiarity could execute it.
+Someone else, even a person (or AI-model) with lower familiarity could execute it.
 That makes it 'real'.

 Coding is about taking a user's need and specifying it for a machine to execute.
 You make the user's need more and more specific, till it ends in usable code.